 MC (NRA) Area Ass't NRA response Besides, the regulatory sandbox has been in place for TSO and DSO research and innovation projects, several are currently active (e.g. EV4EU and INCIT-EV are Horizon Europe projects) and also interconnected with development of local flex markets.
 Firstly, a public consultation with several milestones has been carried out.
 The process started in 2012 and has been concluded in 2017.
 92 Later on, active consumer and demand side flexibility measures in several following consultations have considered the outcomes of the consultation that has been focused on electric mobility.
-Concumer The latest regulatory work implicitly related to electromobility was a public consultation on the independent aggregation in 2020, comprising the "split supply" model which was included in CEP implementation (new Law on energy supply 93). participation & protection R In addition, regulatory measures have been taken to remove some normative barriers and to enable consumer more active role and participation.
+Consumer The latest regulatory work implicitly related to electromobility was a public consultation on the independent aggregation in 2020, comprising the "split supply" model which was included in CEP implementation (new Law on energy supply 93). participation & protection on & R In addition, regulatory measures have been taken to remove some normative barriers and to enable consumer more active role and participation.
 The "split supply" model introduced by CEP implementation, allowing more than one supplier per network user's connection enables the introduction of electromobility-specific dynamic pricing for electricity supply on the level of charging station "behind the main meter" that can bring benefits to EV owners based on low or negative spot prices and may strengthen the competition on the market.
-No explicit research on consumer behaviour and protection has been conducted besides the aforementioned consultation, which has focused on electric mobility and addresses some of these aspects.
-SK (URSO) A new decree of URSO valid form January 2022 enables a more effective tariff structure for charging electric cars. (†) Deployment of recharging infrastructure The decree introduces the possibility of a larger variable component of the distribution tariff during charging electric cars, so that the operator of the charging station pays according to the actual amount of electricity transferred.
+SK (URSO) A new decree of URSO valid form January 2022 enables a more effective tariff structure for charging electric cars. .
+Deployment of recharging infrastructure The decree introduces the possibility of a larger variable component of the distribution tariff during charging electric cars, so that the operator of the charging station pays according to the actual amount of electricity transferred.
 This relatively detailed technical regulation will significantly simplify the operation of chargers.
 DSOs in Slovakia are already introducing new types of preferential two-band tariffs for charging stations and households (DD4, DD5 and DD6 tariffs).
 94